 Your Costs

-Benefit Period Contract Year
+Benefit Period Calendar Year (1/1 - 12/31)

 Out-Of Pocket Maximum

-Per Member \$7,350
+Per Member \$6,600

-Per Family \$14,700
+Per Family \$13,200

 The Out-of-Pocket Maximum is the maximum dollar amount that a Member pays for Covered Services within a Benefit Period.
-The Out-of-Pocket Maximum includes Deductibles, Copayments, and Coinsurance amounts, if applicable, for Essential Health Benefits.
-It does not include any amounts above the Allowed Amount for a specific provider, or the amount for any services not covered under this Benefit Booklet.
+The Out-of-Pocket Maximum includes Deductibles, Copayments and Coinsurance amounts, if applicable, for Essential Health Benefits.
+It does not include any amounts above the Allowed Amount for a specific Provider, or the amount for any services not covered under this Benefit Booklet.

-If you have met the Out-of-Pocket Maximum in this Benefit Period and your Provider continues to ask for cost sharing, please contact Customer Service.
+If the Member has met the Out-of-Pocket Maximum in this Benefit Period and their Provider continues to ask for cost sharing, the Member should contact Customer Service.